How to read eye test results

 PRISM denotes the dioptric power required to correct any muscular imbalance in your eyes.
 Prism is measured in dioptres and caters for various conditions such as strabismus (lazy eye), diplopia (double vision) or amblyopia (squint.)

-If PRISM is present on your eye test results there will be two boxes per eye.
-Together, these related figures communicate both the dioptric power and orientation of the prism required.
+If PRISM is present on your eye test results these figures denote both the dioptric power and orientation of the prism required for each eye.
+Let's take a closer look at what these numbers mean.

-In the first box, the dioptric power of your PRISM will be noted using fractional or metric figures.
-Depending on the preference of the optometrist, this can be indicated as ½ or 0.5, ¾ or 0.75, 1 ½ or 1.5 etc.
+Prism or 'Prism 1' is the corrective dioptric power of noted using fractional or metric figures.
+Depending on the preference of the optometrist, this can be indicated as ½ or 0.5, ¾ or 0.75, 1 ½ or 1.5 etc in the first box.

-In the second box the orientation of your PRISM will be noted in full or shorthand terms as seen listed below.
+Base or Direction is written the second box.
+It refers to the orientation of your Prism for that specific eye which is noted in full or shorthand terms as listed below.

 BU = Base up